Skip to the main content.

 Below is a breakdown of the key threats investment banks face in 2025, along with practical strategies to protect critical systems and preserve client trust.

-1. AI-Powered Attacks and Deepfake Fraud
+1. AI-Powered Attacks & Deepfake Fraud

 Hackers are increasingly leveraging AI to craft convincing, targeted attacks.
 Generative models can produce lifelike voice or video deepfakes that mimic executives or clients, perfect for spear-phishing or social-engineered fund transfers.